 By party

 Drag-and-drop is multi-select aware.
-Cmd-click (Mac) / Ctrl-click (Windows) several files, drag in one move.
+Tick the checkboxes of several files — or Shift-click to take a range — then drag in one move.
 Beats 30 PDFs one at a time.

 Tips